ugurcancetin/Design-Patterns-Java8/Creational DPs/Abstract-Factory-DP/readMe.md

 Hides factories as well as concrete objects used from the client code | Hides the concrete objects which are used from the client code.
 Suitable when multiple objects are designed to work together & client must be use products from single family at a time  | Concerned with one product & its subclasses.
 Collaboration of product itself with other objects are irrelevant.

+## Pitfalls

+* A lot more complex to implement than factory method.
+* Adding a new product requires changes to base factory as well as ALL implementations of factory.
+* Difficult to visualize the need at start of deevelopment and usually starts out as factory method.

 ![Factory Method UML](https://github.com/ugurcancetin/Design-Patterns-Java8/blob/master/Creational%20DPs/Abstract-Factory-DP/abstract-factory.PNG)